 Other ideas for a presentation might be:

 You might define what is meant by business personal property in lay terms.
-We would not want residential taxpayers to think their furniture is taxable, or we’re auditing their personal property.
+We would not want residential taxpayers to think their furniture is taxable, or that we’re auditing their personal property.
 Reinforce that we’re only talking about non-real property items that are used in connection with a business.

 You might also mention whether your county has a minimum bill amount and how much value would trigger a bill at all.